Icon-Newsletter-smaller

 Venus Zoleta

-For Filipino breadwinners, one job isn’t enough.
+For a lot of Filipino breadwinners, one job isn’t enough.
 Those who have grand plans for the future also take on more roles to build their savings.
-If you’re someone who works multiple gigs on top of your day job, consider yourself a mixed-income earner.
+If you work multiple gigs on top of your day job, consider yourself a mixed-income earner.

-At some point, you might have wondered how you’re supposed to organize your taxes.
-Your employer’s HR and accounting departments already take care of the filing of your day job’s tax.
-But how should you file your other gigs’ taxes?
+You might wonder how you’re supposed to organize your taxes.
+Your employer’s HR and accounting departments file your day job’s tax.
+But how should you file taxes for your other gigs?

 You’ve come to the right place.
-We’ve put together a short guide on how mixed-income earners can file their taxes.
-This article also covers the steps on how to get ITR in the Philippines.
+We’ve put together a short guide on how to file ITR for mixed-income earners in the Philippines.

-Before you actually learn how to file mixed-income taxes, you need to know first if you’re actually a mixed-income earner.
+Before you learn how to file taxes for mixed-income earners, you need to know first if you’re actually a mixed-income earner.

-The Bureau of Internal Revenue (BIR) defines mixed-income earners as those engaged in the trade/business or profession who are also earning compensation income.[1]
+The Bureau of Internal Revenue (BIR) defines mixed-income earners as those engaged in trade/business/profession while also earning compensation income.[1]
 In other words, you’re a full-time employee at a legitimate company who also has a part-time job or a side business.

 Mixed-income taxpayers are different from other types of taxpayers, such as employees and full-time entrepreneurs or industry practitioners.
 To understand this better, take a look at this table.